Ewerthon: Real Zaragoza

 In the 2008–09 season, which saw Real Zaragoza relegated to Segunda División the previous season, Ewerthon was expecting to leave the club.
 He made a decision to stay at the club in the end.
 Ewerthon started the season well when he scored four times in three matches between 6 September 2008 and 21 September 2008, including scoring a brace against Real Sociedad.
 Around this time, he became the club's captain on number of occasions during the 2008–09 season.
 Ewerthon appeared in the first six league matches of the 2008–09 season until he suffered an injury that saw him miss two matches.
-On 25 October 2008, he scored on his return from injury, in a 2–1 win over Xerez.
+On 25 October 2008, he scored on his return from injury in a 2–1 win over Xerez.
 Ewerthon then scored five goals in three matches, including scoring twice on two occasions against Eibar and Huesca.
 He scored four times in four matches between 25 January 2009 and 14 February 2009.
 He did the same thing again, scoring four times in four matches between 28 February 2009 and 21 March 2009.
 But he soon suffered a muscle injury that saw him miss three matches in early-April.
 After returning from injury, Ewerthon's goalscoring form continued when he scored eight times, including scoring three braces in three different matches.
 Throughout the 2008–09 season, Ewerthon competed against Tenerife's Nino over the Segunda Division's Top Scorer Award.
-However, during the match against Córdoba on 20 June 2009, which he scored, Ewerthon was sent–off in the 52nd minute for unprofessional conduct towards the opposition player.
+However, during the match against Córdoba on 20 June 2009, which he scored, Ewerthon was sent off in the 52nd minute for unprofessional conduct towards the opposition player.
 As a result of his sending off, this cost him a chance to win the Segunda Division's Top Scorer Award in the last game of the season.
-Despite this, Ewerthon helped the side reach promotion to La Liga after one season at the second division and went to score twenty–eight times in thirty–seven appearances in all competitions.
+Despite this, Ewerthon helped the side reach promotion to La Liga after one season at the second division and went to score twenty-eight times in thirty-seven appearances in all competitions.

 In the 2009–10 season, Ewerthon missed the first four league matches, due to suspension imposed the previous season.
-It wasn't until on 27 September 2009 when he returned from suspension, in a 3–0 win against Getafe.
-In a follow–up match against Atlético Madrid, Ewerthon scored his first goal of the season, in a 2-1 loss.
+On 27 September 2009, he returned from suspension in a 3–0 win against Getafe.
+In a follow-up match against Atlético Madrid, Ewerthon scored his first goal of the season in a 2-1 loss.
 However, he struggled to regain his place in the starting eleven for the side, due to injury concern and placed on the substitute bench.
 By the time of his departure, Ewerthon made thirteen appearances and scoring two times for the side in the 2009–10 season.